Birth Control Side Effects

 - Gallbladder disease

 Likewise, thousands of women have filed claims against the manufacturers of the Mirena® IUD (intrauterine devices) for serious side effects.
-In general IUDs increase risk of:
+In general, IUDs increase risk of:

-- Ectopic pregnancy (tubal pregancy)
+- Ectopic pregnancy (tubal pregnancy)

 - Pelvic inflammatory disease

 - Displacement of the device, which can lead to serious complications.

 Hundreds of women have also reported adverse reactions to the Essure® sterilization procedure, with at least 91 women having to undergo a hysterectomy as a result of damages.

 Click here to learn more about Fertility Awareness-Based Methods as a natural alternative to birth control.Mirena, Essure are registered trademarks of Bayer.